artsy/README/resources/mobile/session-one.md

 Emission is kind of complicated.
 It's three things in one:

 - An npm module (our React Native components).
-- A CocoaPods (Objective-C wrappers for our React Native components).
+- A CocoaPod (Objective-C wrappers for our React Native components).
 - An Example app (a testbed for our components).

 You'll be asked for keys again during `pod install`.